 - State Government Employee Priority: A career status State/University employee is to be promoted when his/her related qualifications are substantially equal to or greater than the best qualified applicant who is not a current State or University permanent or time-limited employee.

-Layoff Re-employment Priority: An employee officially notified of reduction in force shall receive priority consideration.
+- Layoff Re-employment Priority: An employee officially notified of reduction in force shall receive priority consideration.
 If it is determined that an eligible employee and any other applicant have “substantially equal qualifications,” then the eligible reduction-in-force (RIF) employee must receive the job offer.
 “Substantially equal qualifications” occur when the employer cannot make a reasonable determination that the job-related qualifications held by one applicant are significantly better suited for the position than the job-related qualifications held by another applicant.
-The priority for employees separated by RIF and the priority of employees with less than 10 years of service subject to the State Personnel Act separated from exempt policy-making or exempt managerial positions are equal.
+The priority for employees separated by RIF and the priority of employees with less than 10 years of service subject to the State Human Resources Act separated from exempt policy-making or exempt managerial positions are equal.

 - Veteran’s Preference: Applicants who are eligible for veteran’s preference must be selected when s/he is substantially equal to the best qualified applicant(s) who are not current State permanent or time-limited employees.
 To qualify for Veteran’s Preference, applicants must submit the “Veteran’s Worksheet” with their Application.
-For more information, see Veterans’ Preference in SPA Employment.
+For more information, see Veterans’ Preference in SHRA (SPA) Employment.

 Employment of Family Members or Other Closely Affiliated Persons